rokka-io/imagine-vips/README.md

 # libvips adapter for imagine

- This fork provides a [libvips](https://jcupitt.github.io/libvips/) integration for [imagine](https://imagine.readthedocs.io/en/latest/).
+ This package provides a [libvips](https://jcupitt.github.io/libvips/) integration for [imagine](https://imagine.readthedocs.io/en/latest/).
 The as of mid november 2017 not yet released version 8.6 is recommended for some functions.
 But 8.5 works for most too.

  You also need the [php-vips-ext](https://github.com/jcupitt/php-vips-ext) extension  and the [php-vips](https://github.com/jcupitt/php-vips) classes, add them to your composer.json with
  ```